We have all heard of that one friend who made money off selling stocks.

 However, this should not be the case.

 This effect is to do with recent events.

-Say for example a particular stock is doing well, then we as investors repose trust on the fact that this stock is going to generate similar returns in the near future as well.
+Say for example a particular stock is doing well, then we as investors repose trust in the fact that this stock is going to generate similar returns in the near future as well.

-Let us understand an important concept of compounding that will help us gain a better insight on how much return we can expect on the type of investments that we make.
+Let us understand an important concept of compounding that will help us gain a better insight into how much return we can expect on the type of investments that we make.